Staking smart contract

 For the stake

-endpoint, in case the user was not previously staked, we provide a default entry.
+endpoint, if the user was not previously staked, we provide a default entry.
 The insert

 method of UnorderedSetMapper